 Voodoo Doughnut

-Not only does Oregon’s Voodoo Doughnut have everyday Instagrammable donuts, like their signature jelly-filled voodoo dolls or the tie-dyed Easy Kesey Lemon Peasy, they also take pre-orders for any customizable doughnut you can imagine.
+Not only does Voodoo Doughnut have everyday Instagrammable donuts, like the signature jelly-filled voodoo dolls, it also takes pre-orders for any customizable doughnut you can imagine.
 Think characters from your favorite show (hello, “Game of Thrones”) and celebrities galore (oh hey, Oprah).
-They even hold the record for the world’s largest box of donuts.
 These epic video game controllers in doughnut form gained 7,000 likes on Instagram!
-Their social empire has grown a following of more than 150K, waiting for the next Insta-craze to ogle over.
+Voodoo’s social empire has grown a following of over 250K, waiting for the next Insta-craze to ogle over.
+Although it’s roots are in Portland, Oregon, the shop has become so popular it’s expanded to fourteen locations in four states.

 View this post on Instagram